inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **Architecture Style:** Decoupled three-tier application, managed in a **monorepo**.
 The backend now follows a service-oriented architecture with an application factory pattern.

 ## 3. Current Project Status
-*   **Automated Data Enrichment:** The system is now significantly more intelligent.
-It automatically researches new companies upon job submission, creating a rich profile of company data (industry, mission, etc.).
-This data is then fed directly into the core AI analysis prompt, substantially improving the accuracy of the "Environment Fit" calculation and strengthening the platform's primary value proposition.
+*   **V1 Company Profiles (Live):** An end-to-end feature for company data is now live.
+The backend automatically researches new companies upon job submission.
+The frontend has been refactored into a modular architecture and now displays this AI-generated company data in an expandable "Company Snapshot" card within the job tracker, making the "Environment Fit" score transparent to the user.
 *   **Onboarding Lifecycle Hardened:** The entire new user experience, from sign-up and job submission to profile completion, is stable and robust.
-Critical bugs related to data integrity, state synchronization, and edge cases (like re-tracking jobs or resume parsing overwriting data) have been resolved.
-*   **"Jobs For You" Module (v1) Live:** A module on the user dashboard displays a ranked list of personalized job recommendations.
 *   **Application is stable and functional on its production domain.**

 ## 4. Immediate Backlog & Next Steps